remling/AF-Motion-Planning/README.md

 ### Further TODOs:

 - [x] Reformat to show variables and methods differently
-- [x] Rnsure initial paragraphs and continuity
+- [x] Ensure initial paragraphs and continuity
 - [ ] Upload movie for Step 7
 - [ ] Improve pruning
 - [ ] (Optional) How to get new line without blank line